 Seeing $1000 in my savings account helped me to build my financial confidence.
 It was a critical practical step to saying to myself, “I am in control of my money.”

-It also gave me a piece of mind that I had at least some money in case we were hit with any unexpected expenses.
+It also gave me a peace of mind that I had at least some money in case we were hit with any unexpected expenses.
 Because in the past, I didn’t have any savings and when that speeding fine came in, or ambulance bill arrived, I used my credit cards for payment, further worsening my debt situation.

 So having an emergency fund is critical for your confidence and to avoid getting into more debt.

-Step 5 – Setup a simple debt tracking spreadsheet.
+Step 5 – Set up a simple debt tracking spreadsheet

 Okay, this is the beginning of the nerdy part of this article.